Indian Institute of Management Visakhapatnam: Rankings

 IIM Visakhapatnam was ranked 26 by the National Institutional Ranking Framework (NIRF) management ranking in 2024.
 IIM Visakhapatnam comes under top 15 IIMs, heading among the new generation IIMs.

 Campus and location

 IIM Visakhapatnam is initially functioning out of the campus of Andhra University, while the permanent campus would come up at Gambhiram on the outskirts of city.
 In the temporary campus the classrooms are designed as per the Harvard Business School model, as the teaching methodology is case study based.
 "This semicircle gallery model helps better interaction between the teacher and the students", as per Sourav Mukherji, Dean- Programmes (IIM-B).
 The land acquisition for the permanent campus is almost complete.

 The foundation stone for the new campus was laid by Union Human Resource Development Minister, Smriti Irani on 17 January 2015.
-The campus is slated to come up on a 240-acre area.
+The new campus is fully functional on a 241-acre area. in Gambheeram Village.

 The institute is headed by Director, Prof. Chandrasekhar Mylavarapu, an IIT Bombay, IIT Delhi Alumnus and ex-Director of ASCI, Hyderabad.